 By John James

 "Why do they always type in lowercase?"
 This is probably one of the most common questions I hear.
 The answer?
 Capital letters feel too formal and sometimes even aggressive to Gen Z. Using all lowercase creates a casual, chill vibe that better matches their conversational tone.
 It's not that they don't know how to use the shift key - they're actively choosing not to.
+In 2026, this preference has become so ingrained that even professional Gen Z communicators are advocating for more relaxed workplace texting standards.

 What about punctuation?
 That's another interesting one.
 Periods at the end of sentences are often interpreted as passive-aggressive or cold.
 Like, ending a message with "okay." hits differently than "okay" - the period adds a seriousness that might not be intended.
 It's fascinating how these subtle choices carry so much meaning, right?
+Research from 2026 actually confirms that Gen Z processes punctuation as tone markers rather than grammatical necessities.

 Time efficiency plays a huge role too.
 Why type "probably" when "prob" communicates the same thing?
 Why say "laugh out loud" when "lol" does the job?
 These aren't just shortcuts - they're part of a linguistic evolution that values speed and informality.
+With attention spans getting shorter and the volume of daily messages increasing in 2026, this efficiency-first approach has become even more pronounced.

 Okay so let's get into the actual mechanics of texting like Gen Z. First off, forget most of what u learned in English class - proper capitalization?
 Unnecessary.
 Complete sentences?
 Often optional.
 Punctuation?
 Use sparingly and strategically.